-  The complaint procedure aims at ensuring that when a complaint is submitted to the Programme, a fair, reliable and formal procedure is in place regarding the selection of operations.
-Applicants have the opportunity to informally or formally complain about the Programme Monitoring Committee’s decision when a project is not selected for funding.
-Only the project’s lead applicant can make or forward a complaint from a partner.
+The complaint procedure aims at ensuring that when a complaint is submitted to the programme, a fair, reliable and formal procedure is in place regarding the selection of operations but also programme/projects implementation.
+Applicants have the opportunity to informally or formally complain about the Programme Monitoring Committee’s decision when a project is not selected for funding or about the programme/project implementation.

 In most cases, complaints concern some kind of doubts, misunderstandings that can easily be solved through informal clear explanation of the decision or procedure carried out.
 The formal complaint procedure should be the last option after full information and explanations have been provided to the applicant by the Joint Secretariat or the Managing Authority.

 1. Complaint procedure for the application/selection phase

 Following the decision of Monitoring Committee not to approve a project, the applicant (Lead Partner) will be informed by means of a notification e-mail/letter sent by the Joint Secretariat, stating the main reasons for this decision.
 The opportunity for the applicant to receive further clarification on the decision shall be mentioned in this notification.